cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 ## Q5.
 Scatter plot and correlation for the daily price variation and the trading volume

+Common wisdom tells us that price will show more intraday variation the days in which there is more trading activity, and less intraday variation with low activity.
+Comparing line plots may gives an idea of this type of association, but is better to put together the two series in a scatter plot.
+We can get a scatter plot in Pandas with the method `.plot.scatter()`.

 ```
 In [16]: df.plot.scatter(x='volume', y='dvar', figsize=(6,6), color='gray');
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_7.6.png)

+The scttar plot somewhat confirms our guess of a positive association between the trading volume and the daily variation, though the interpretation of plots is always subjective.
+Statisticians use the correlation to evaluate the strength of the association.
+More specifically, it tells us the extent to which one series can be represented as a linear expression of the other series.
+Correlation can be positive or negative.
+A strong correlation is one which close to 1 (or -1), and a weak correlation one which close to 0.
+Correlations in Pandas can be calculated with the method `.corr()`.

 ```
 In [17]: df['volume'].corr(df['dvar'])
 Out[17]: 0.6461533889925506
 ```

+This correlation is respectable, and confirms our guess.
+You may wonder why do you need so many decimals for a correlation.
+Indeed, correlations are better expressed with two (maybe three) decimals.
+You can get this with method `.round()`.

 ```
 In [18]: df['volume'].corr(df['dvar']).round(2)